kishor-u/smart-office/README.md

 Make sure you have Node and MongoDB installed.

-Open terminal and type 'npm start'
+Open terminal and type 'npm install && npm start'

 Open the app listening to port 8009